Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets: Experimental setup

-\item {\bf Matlab:} The RP/kD binary tree, multi-level basis construction, formation of the sparse matrix $\bC_{W}$, estimation and prediction components are written and executed on Matlab \cite{Matlab2016}.
-The computational bottlenecks are executed on the C++ software packages, dynamic shared libraries, and the highly optimized BLAS and LAPACK packages contained in MATLAB.
+\item {\bf Matlab, C/C++ and MKL:} The binary tree, multilevel basis construction, formation of the sparse matrix $\tilde \bC_{\bW}$, estimation and prediction components are written and executed on Matlab \cite{Matlab2019}.
+However, the computational bottlenecks are executed by C/C++ software packages, Intel MKL \cite{intelmkl}, and the highly optimized BLAS and LAPACK packages contained in MATLAB.
+The C/C++ interfaces to matlab are constructed as dynamic shared libraries.

 \item {\bf Direct and fast summation:} The matlab code estimates the computational cost between the direct and fast summation methods and chooses the most efficient approach.
-For the direct method the highly optimized MATLAB arithmetic functions are used.
-For the fast summation method the KIFMM ($d = 3$) or ASKIT ($d > 3$) c++ codes are used.
+For the direct method a combination of Graphic Processing Unit (GPU) and MKL intel libraries are used.
+For the fast summation method the KIFMM ($d = 3$) c++ code is used.
 The KIFMM is modified to include a Hermite interpolant approximation of the Mat\'{e}rn covariance function, which is implemented with the intel MKL package \cite{intelmkl} (see \cite{Castrillon2015} for details).
-The ASKIT code is only used for the Gaussian case since the performance for the Mat\'{e}rn kernel is only slightly better than the direct approach.

 \item {\bf Dynamic shared libraries:} These are produced with the GNU gcc/g++ packages.
 These libraries implement the Hermite interpolant with the intel MKL package (about 10 times faster than Matlab Mat\'{e}rn interpolant) and link the MATLAB code to the KIFMM.